6 Sweet New York Factory Tours!

 (photo via vanbruntstillhouse.com)

 UrbanGlass is a design studio devoted to art and design using glass, hosting over 200 artists in a collaborative workspace.
-Glassblowing, kiln casting, lampworking, mosaics, stained glass, and other techniques are all practiced in the space, with classes offered to students and the public.
-In addition to an art gallery open from Wednesday to Sunday (noon to 6 p.m.) and a retail store, free tours are offered each Saturday at 1 p.m.
+People can take classes or practice glassblowing, kiln casting, lampworking, mosaics, and stained glass.
+The space also opens an art gallery from Wednesday to Sunday (noon to 6 p.m.) and a retail store.
+They provide free tours each Saturday at 1 p.m.

 Oooh...pretty...